Donatello-za/rake-php-plus/README.md

 $ composer require donatello-za/rake-php-plus:^1.0
 ```

+*Note: The latest release of the v1 branch is v1.0.20*

 ### Migrating from v1.x to v2.x

 1. Version 2.x of the library requires PHP 7.4 and above.